 To facilitate site rehabilitation, if the real property ownership changes, the DEP should be notified in writing of the name and mailing address of the new property owner(s).
 Please send such notification to the Department of Environmental Protection, Petroleum Restoration Program, 2600 Blair Stone Road, MS 4525, Tallahassee, Florida 32399-2400.

-Because eligible petroleum contamination may remain on the property for some time before funding is available to begin site rehabilitation or until site rehabilitation is completed, property owners and their tenants are encouraged to coordinate any construction activities which require digging in the contaminated area, with the appropriate DEP District Office as well as with any remediation contractor who may be working on the property.
-If construction activities are planned for this property prior to the completion of the site rehabilitation, such activities must not cause further spreading of and/or exacerbate the contamination, or interfere with the remediation system (or with monitoring wells if a remediation system is not present).
+Because eligible petroleum contamination may remain on the property for some time before funding is available to begin site rehabilitation or until site rehabilitation is completed, owners and their tenants are encouraged to coordinate any construction activities which require digging in the contaminated area, with the appropriate DEP District Office as well as with any remediation contractor who may be working on the property.
+If construction activities must not cause further spreading of and/or exacerbate the contamination or interfere with the remediation system (or with monitoring wells if a remediation system is not present).
 If any contaminated soil, groundwater or other media are removed as a result of such construction activities, it must be properly treated and/or disposed of in accordance with DEP rules.
 An owner/operator who exacerbates the existing contamination or does not properly dispose of any excavated contaminated media may become responsible for some portion of the cost of the site rehabilitation pursuant to the provisions in Section 376.308, F.S.
 For your information, there are OSHA regulations regarding worker safety on contaminated construction sites.